shahhdhruv/DataScience/README.md

 # assignment

-It includes the assignment work along with a jupyter notebook.
+It includes the assignment work I have done during the entire Data Science Course along with a jupyter notebook.